zpok3/Waters-of-Life/README.md

 5. **Begin** the installation.
 6. Accept the Nexus Mods API request.
 7. If you are not a Premium user you will need to manually click download for each mod.
-8. Once complete Wabbajack, will show a green `Installation Complete` screen.
+8. Once complete, Wabbajack will show a green `Installation Complete` screen.
 > [!tip]
 > If you see a red `Installation Failed` screen, try log-in again through the Wabbajack settings, then reinstall the list to the same folder.